 Managers everywhere deal with employees that arrive to work late.
-Life happens.
+LIFE HAPPENS.
 Unfortunately, a regularly late employee affects company productivity and morale and does not make for a reliable employee.
-How can managers successfully nip the habit in the bud or deal with a habitually late employee?
+And, how can managers successfully nip the habit in the bud or deal managing the late employee?

-Do not ignore the offense; address it immediately.
+Certainly, do not ignore the offense; address it immediately.
 Simply ask the employee why he or she is late.
-If you ignore it, you are sending the message that tardiness is overlooked or even acceptable.
-If the employee has personal reasons for being late or will not divulge the reasons, refer them to your HR department or employee assistance program (EAP).
-The EAP is designed to assist employees in coping with personal and professional issues in a confidential setting.
+However, if you ignore it, you are sending the message that tardiness is overlooked or even acceptable.
+If the employee has personal reasons for being late or will not divulge the reasons, refer them to your HR department or Employee Assistance Program (EAP).
+With this in mind, EAPs are designed to assist employees in coping with personal and professional issues in a confidential setting.

 Even the best employees are late sometimes.
 Everyone gets stuck in traffic, misses an alarm, or has a childcare issue from time to time.
 The important thing is that the employee is not habitually tardy and understands tardiness is unacceptable.
 If it has become a habit, then you both need to work on a solution.

 #3 Be flexible, within reason.

 This is especially important if the employee is otherwise productive, effective, and valued.
 You do not need to lose a talented employee if there is a simple solution that could make everyone happy.
 Consider switching the employee’s hours to accommodate their schedule.
 Keep in mind, however, that if you are flexible with one employee, you need to be reasonably flexible with others.

 #4 Allow the employee to suggest a solution.

 If the employee is able to offer a reasonable solution, they’ll most likely be more apt to stick with the solution.
 It works for them.
 It was their idea.